MiaFrey/SustainableFinanceH2/README.md

 ## Firm 1 : R.E.A Holding

 The biggest polluter is a holding company.
-This is a firm that takes financial stakes in other companies and therefore participates in their direction and management [@bib:holding].
+This is a firm that takes financial stakes in other companies and therefore participates in their direction and management [[11]](#11).
 According to the theory, it is therefore expected that Scope 3 of this company will be high, as it is linked to the emissions released by the companies that the holding company finances.
 There are certain anomalies in the scope data that we were unfortunately not able to find explanations for during our research.

-REA invests mainly in the cultivation of palm oil, a very polluting sector[@bib:rea].
+REA invests mainly in the cultivation of palm oil, a very polluting sector [[12]](#12).
 That is why it is not surprising that this company is at the top of the list.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/110820736/185917043-c5fdd3ef-5412-4e62-8569-c739ff086329.png" width="600" height="220">